-Efficient PCB layout is critical to meet specified noise rejection requirements and improve efficiency.
-For best results follow the guidelines below:
+Efficient PCB layout is critical for meeting specified noise rejection requirements and improving efficiency.
+For best results, follow the quidelines below.

-1) Route the power stage adjacent to the grounds.
-Aim to minimize the high-side switching node (SW, inductor) trace lengths in the high-current paths and the current sense resistor trace.

-2) Keep the switching node short and away from all small control signals, especially the feedback network.

-3) Place the input capacitor as close as possible to PMID and PGND.

-4) Place the output inductor close to the IC and connect the output capacitor between the inductor and PGND of the IC.

-5) For high-current applications, the pins for the power pads (IN, SW, SYS, BATT, and PGND)

-should be connected to as much copper on the board as possible.
+- 1. Route the power stage adjacent to the grounds. - 2.
+Minimize the high-side switching node (SW, inductor) trace lengths in the high-current paths and the current sense resistor trace. - 3.
+Keep the switching node short and away from all small control signals, especially the feedback network. - 4.
+Place the input capacitor as close to PMID and PGND as possible. - 5.
+Place the output inductor close to the IC. - 6.
+Connect the output capacitor between the inductor and PGND of the IC. - 7.
+Connect the pins for the power pads (IN, SW, SYS, BATT, and PGND) to as much copper on the board as possible for high-current applications.

 This improves thermal performance because the board conducts heat away from the IC.

-6) Connect the PCB ground plane directly to the return of all components via holes.
-Also, it is recommended to place it, via holes, inside the PGND pads for the IC, if possible.
-Typically, a star ground design approach is used to keep circuit block currents isolated (high-power/low-power small signals), which reduces noise coupling and ground-bounce issues.
-A single ground plane for this design gives good results.
-With this small layout and a single ground plane, there is no ground-bounce issue; segregating the components minimizes coupling between the signals and stability requirements.

-4) Pull the connection wire from the MCU (IC) far away from the SW mode and cooper regions.
-SCL and SDA should be closely in parallel.
+- 8. Connect the PCB ground plane directly to the return of all components.
+It is recommended to place it inside the PGND pads for the IC. if possible. - Typically, a star ground design approach is used to keep the circuit block currents isolated (high-power/low-power small signals), which reduces noise coupling and ground-bounce issues.
+A single ground plane for this design produces good results.
+With this small layout and a single ground plane, there is no groundbounce issue.
+Segregating the components minimizes coupling between the signals and stability requirements. - 9.
+Pull the connection wire from the MCU (I2C) far away from the SW mode and copper regions. - 10.
+Keep SCL and SDA close in parallel.